The Jordanian population is growing at a rate of over 3.0%, and consists of a formidable refugee and displaced persons community.

 • All in all the total Jordanian population stands roughly at 7.7 million people, with almost 1.1 million (13.4%) of them being refugees from regional conflicts

-© 2020 KPMG Kawasmy & Partners, a partnership registered in Jordan, is a member firm of the KPMG network of independent member firms affiliated with KPMG International, a Swiss cooperative.
+© 2021 KPMG Kawasmy & Partners, a partnership registered in Jordan, a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.
-KPMG and the KPMG logo are registered trademarks of KPMG International, a Swiss cooperative.